 Analogous results hold in hyperbolic geometry and are central to the computation of packing radii.
-The failure of this monotonicity in spherical geometry may explain the lack of a packing alogorithm there.
+The failure of this monotonicity in spherical geometry is tied in with the problems you address in ??

 EXERCISE 6.14.
 Show with a computation in spherical geometry (using the Spherical Law of Cosines) that the monotonicity of 6.11 can fail in spherical geometry.
 What appears to be the trigger for such failure?
 Try it out!